Juanpagab99/holbertonschool-low_level_programming/0x09-static_libraries/README.md

-Static libraries
+# 0x09 Static libraries
+An introductory project on:
+- static libraries, how they work, how to create one, and how to use them
+## Requirements
+- Ubuntu 14.04
+- gcc 4.8.4
+## File Descriptions
+[libholberton.a](libholberton.a) - archive library containing various functions from previous projects.

+[holberton.h](holberton.h) - header file with all of the prototypes for [libholberton.a](libholberton.a).

-script that create a static library
+[create_static_lib.sh](create_static_lib.sh) - script that creates a static library, liball.a with all of the functions listed in [holberton.h](holberton.h).